 At Bramhope Primary School, the foundations for teaching the National Curriculum English begin in Early Years Foundation Stage, with the development of a high quality programme planned within Communication, Language and Literacy.
 The teaching of English at KS1 and 2 is underpinned by the expectations and programme of study set out by the DfE's National Curriculum (2014) follow link below.

-Reading is a key skill and here at Bramhope Primary School we believe that children should be continually clocking up their reading miles, developing their reading skills and increasing their love of books.
+Reading is a key skill and at Bramhope Primary School, We believe that children should be continually ‘clocking up their reading miles', developing their reading skills and developing a love of books.
 We recommend a minimum of 20 minutes a day of text enjoyment (either children reading to an adult, reading independently or being read to).

 Our ‘Individual / Home Readers’ books come from a number of sources including Collins Big Cat, Rigby Stars, Pearsons Lighthouse and Oxford Reading Tree.
 In the early stages of reading, the books are grouped into ‘Phases’ and ‘Sets’ which align with the Letters and Sounds programme we follow at Bramhope Primary School.
 Books then progress onto colour bands matched to National Curriculum expectations.
 These ‘real’ texts are also supplemented by our subscription to Pearsons Bug Club eBooks.
 The level of each child’s reading is regularly assessed and closely monitored to ensure that the books continually match each child’s individual ability and progress.
 If required, extra reading is facilitated e.g. an additional small group or 1:1 reading session will take place.

 Both our Reception/Key Stage 1 and Key Stage 2 libraries are well stocked with a range of books, including many of the books in our 3 sets of 100 recommended texts (look out for the gold stars!).
 These wonderful resources enable our children to experience a wide range of genre.